Nicolas-Paiva/my-swe-diary/README.md

 ### Nov 7, 2023:

 I am not going to lie...
-Some times I think about giving up, even though I am just getting started, but that's because I am struggling a lot with math and also because I am having personal problems with my family and my ex.
+Some times I think about giving up, even though I am just getting started, but that's because I am struggling a lot with math and also because I am having personal problems with my family and my ex..